Boots OpticiansSponsored content

 By examining the area beyond the eye’s surface, OCT scans provide invaluable insights into eye health – helping to detect and manage potentially sight-threatening conditions significantly earlier than other methods.

 While they’re particularly important for those with existing eye conditions or a family history of eye disease, you don’t have to fall into these categories to have an OCT scan.
-Plus, quick, painless, and easy to add to your regular eye test, having an OCT scan is one of the simplest ways to look after your eyes.
+Plus, as they’re quick, painless, and easy to add to your regular eye test, having an OCT scan is one of the simplest ways to look after your eyes.

 To find out more about OCT scans or to book an appointment, head over to the Boots Opticians website.
 OCT scans are available at most Boots Opticians stores – you can use this locator to find your nearest store.
 You don’t have to book an OCT scan in advance, just ask on the day of your eye test appointment.
 Eye tests cost from £29.95 at Boots Opticians.